natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Age at maturity/recovery time Less than 1 yr 1-10yrs    More than 10 yrs N/A
    ============================= ============== ========== ================ ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 7. **Connectivity rating (biotic habitats only).** Close spacing of habitat patches or population subgroups increases the recovery potential of a habitat or species by increasing the chance that incoming recruits can re-establish a population in a disturbed area.
 Connectivity is relative to the distance a recruit can travel.
 For example, patches that are 10km apart may be considered poorly connected for a species whose larvae or seeds can only travel hundreds of meters and well connected for a species whose larvae or seeds can travel hundreds of kilometers.
 As with all criteria, higher numbers represent greater exposure or consequence and result in higher risk scores.

-   If criteria are scored on a 1-3 scale, the following is a suggestion for scoring connectivity:
+   *If criteria are scored on a 1-3 scale, the following is a suggestion for scoring connectivity:*

    ============ ================================================ =================== ================================================ ============
    Score                                1                                 2          3                                                      0
    ============ ================================================ =================== ================================================ ============
    Connectivity Highly connected relative to dispersal distances Medium connectivity Low connectively relative to dispersal distances N/A
    ============ ================================================ =================== ================================================ ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 Using Spatially Explicit Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^